Provide everyone with a copy of the scripture passages used for this study

 You will need a means of displaying some pictures.

 1 “I am the true vine, and my Father is the gardener.
 2 He cuts off every branch in me that bears no fruit, while every branch that does bear fruit he prunes so that it will be even more fruitful.
 3 You are already clean because of the word I have spoken to you.
 4 Remain in me, and I will remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.

 5 “I am the vine; you are the branches.
 If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing.
 6 If anyone does not remain in me, he is like a branch that is thrown away and withers; such branches are picked up, thrown into the fire and burned.
 7 If you remain in me and my words remain in you, ask whatever you wish, and it will be given you.
 8 This is to my Father’s glory, that you bear much fruit, showing yourselves to be my disciples.

-Now add the words: ‘I am the vine You are the branches’
+Point out the words: ‘I am the vine, You are the branches’

 This evening our title is ‘in the vine’.
 What did verses 4 and 5 say?

 4 Remain in me, and I will remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.